Laura Deming: Education

 Laura Deming is the daughter of John and Tabitha Deming; she grew up in New Zealand.
 Deming and her brother, Trey, were homeschooled; she says she taught herself "calculus and probability and statistics, and French literature and history".
-At age 8, Deming became interested in the biology of aging, and at age 12 she joined the lab of Cynthia Kenyon at the University of California, San Francisco.
-Kenyon successfully increased the lifespan of the worm C. elegans by a factor of ten through genetic engineering.
+At age 8, Deming became interested in the biology of aging, and at age 12 she joined the lab of biogerontologist Cynthia Kenyon at the University of California, San Francisco.
 Deming was accepted to MIT at age 14 and studied physics, but later dropped out to accept the $100,000 Thiel Fellowship and start a venture capital firm.
 Deming was one of only two women in the 2011 initial class of Thiel Fellows.

 Career

 Deming is the founder of and partner at The Longevity Fund, a venture capital firm focused on aging and life extension.
 The firm raised $4 million in its first fund and $22 million for its second fund, in 2017.
 The Longevity Fund investments include Unity Biotechnology, which develops senolytic drugs targeting diseases of aging, Navitor Pharmaceuticals, and Metacrine.

 In 2018, Deming launched the AGE1 accelerator, a four-month startup program aimed at supporting founders developing longevity-focused companies.
 The program graduated its first cohort of six on October 10, 2018, including Fauna Bio, a startup using the biology of hibernation to aid in heart attack and stroke recovery.
 In August 2018, Deming also began advising the newly launched Pioneer, a fund designed to find talent and "lost Einsteins" around the world, for projects in longevity.

-In 2023, Deming joined forces with Alex Colville to launch age1, a next-generation venture capital fund building on the success of The Longevity Fund.
-With $55 million in funding, age1 is dedicated to advancing breakthroughs in longevity and aging science by supporting innovative early-stage companies.
-Colville, the fund's co-founder, has been recognized for his leadership in driving innovation and advocating for regulatory reforms in aging-related drug development.
+In 2023, Deming and Alex Colville founded age1, a venture-capital firm that invests in early-stage companies conducting research related to aging and longevity.
+As of 2024, the firm has raised $55 million dollars.

 Deming believes that science can be used to create biological immortality in humans, and has said that ending aging "is a lot closer than you might think".
-She has been featured in "30 Under 30" by Forbes magazine, and was one of the stars of "The Age of Ageing", a documentary by National Geographic television channel.
+She has been featured in "30 Under 30" by Forbes magazine, and was featured in "The Age of Ageing", a documentary by National Geographic television channel.
 She also spoke at the 2012 Singularity Summit and at the 2013 TEDMED conference.